 - Irritable Bowel Disease (IBD)

-If your cat is diagnosed with one of these conditions, your vet will probably recommend one of the specialist diets.
+If your cat is diagnosed with one of these conditions, your vet will likely recommend one of the specialist diets.

 Kidney Disease and Protein

 Kidney disease is among the most common chronic diseases in elderly cats.
-Persian cats are most likely to have this condition, but it can affect any breed.
-If your cat has kidney problems, it will need to eat less protein.
+Persian cats are most likely to have this condition, but it can affect any breed of cat.
+If your cat has kidney problems, it will need to consume less protein.

 - Less Protein – These cat foods contain around 20–30% protein (dry feed basis).
 The protein is high-quality to reduce the burden on the kidneys.
 Rabbit or plant-based isolates are the primary protein sources used.

 - Low Levels of Sodium – At less than 0.4%, these specialists cat foods contain even less sodium than senior pet foods.
 This is to prevent dehydration.